Sudden cardiac death

 What happens?

-Typically, three factors are needed for this:
+Usually three factors are needed for this:

 - a structural heart disease,

-- a temporary trigger, and
+- a transient trigger, and

-- an arrhythmia mechanism.
+- An arrhythmia mechanism.

 What to do?